 Most airline staff will request you to remove your baby if it is turbulent, Qantas and Virgin Atlantic are an exception due to their bassinet design and restraint buckles.
 (Thank you both!)

-Below is a picture of the Virgin Atlantic baby bassinet harness which allows baby to stay in the bassinet in flight, even if there is turbulence.
+Below is a picture of the Virgin Atlantic baby bassinet harness which allows baby to stay in the bassinet in flight, even if there is turbulence during your journey.

-What do airplane bassinets look like?
+What do bassinets on the plane look like?
 Are they the same on every airline?

 Most airlines have wall-mounted baby bassinets for airplanes (at a bulkhead position) but a couple have bassinets that go on the floor – (some made out of cardboard and others like plastic sleeping bags, although these are very rare to see these days.)